 - The Applicant closes on the SRF loan.

-- Project construction commences and the loan is drawn down following the disbursement process. (click here for a Word version of the Disbursement Request Form and here for an Excel version.)
+- Project construction commences and the loan is drawn down following the disbursement process. (click here for a Word version of the Disbursement Request Form.)
+July 2014 update

 - When the project is constructed in operating, the Applicant submits a Certificate of Substantial Completion and As-Built Plans for SRF's records.